Heep Yunn School

-Heep Yunn School (Chinese 協恩中學) is an Anglican girls' secondary school founded in 1936, commonly known simply as HYS.
-It is located in Ma Tau Wai, Kowloon, Hong Kong.
+Heep Yunn School (Chinese 協恩中學; HYS) is an Anglican girls' secondary school founded in 1936.
+It is in Ma Tau Wai, Kowloon, Hong Kong.
 The School commenced operation in the DSS (Direct Subsidy Scheme) mode starting from junior forms in September 2012.
 It is governed by the Council of Heep Yunn School, as established in The Council of Heep Yunn School Incorporation Ordinance (Cap.
 1099), which also acts as the sponsoring body of the primary and kindergarten sections.

 History

 Heep Yunn School was established in 1936 as an amalgamation of two existing Church Missionary Society institutions, the Fairlea and the Victoria Home & Orphanage.
-The name for the school "Heep Yunn" was hence conceived, which means the union of the two schools through the grace of God.
+The name of the school, "Heep Yunn", means the union of the two schools through the grace of God.

-Heep Yunn School continued operating as a Sheng Kung Hui grant-in-aid school for girls until 2012, which the school has opted for the Direct Subsidy Scheme instead.
+Heep Yunn School continued operating as a Sheng Kung Hui grant-in-aid school for girls until 2012, which the school opted for the Direct Subsidy Scheme instead.

 Two buildings of the campus of Heep Yunn School are listed as Grade III historic buildings by Hong Kong's Antiquities and Monuments Office, the Main Building and the St. Clare Chapel.